gabuz0me/Demo_AoC_5/script/article_en.md

         return value
 ```

-It's as simple as this.
+It's as simple as that.
 Using the syntax `for element in iterable`, we loop through all shifters, `shifter` representing the `Shifter` of the current iteration in the loop, and if we find one that can act on our value, we return the value of this transformation.
 If we find nothing, we simply return the same value we had as an input.
 It is worth mentioning that for a given input value, at most one *shifter* can act on it.
 Else, that would mean that there would be two possible transformations which is not possible, since for a given $n$ and a given intermediate function $f_i$, $f_i(n)$ is well defined and has a unique value.
 Nothing here actually prevents two different *shifters* to return `True` on their `can_act_on` methods.
 Thus, in the current implementation of the problem, only the first *shifter* in the *intermediate functions* would trigger the shifting.
 We expect the value we use to create the object to be consistent and to not create undefined behaviors, as we are ~~lazy~~ trusting the authors of the problem to provide meaningful data.

 We can test our functions: